khan1203/Redis_from_Scratch/03_In-Memory Storage with TTL & Background Key Expiration/README.md

 # 🧠 In-Memory Storage with TTL & Background Key Expiration

-Welcome to the **In-Memory Storage Lab**!
-In this lab, we extend a basic Redis-like server to support **Time-To-Live (TTL)** functionality and **background key expiration**, closely mimicking real Redis behavior within a single-threaded event loop. ⚙️
+In this time, we extend a basic Redis-like server to support **Time-To-Live (TTL)** functionality and **background key expiration**, closely mimicking real Redis behavior within a single-threaded event loop. ⚙️

 ---